-1. This lawsuit is brought as a proposed class action against Defendants Hitachi Automotive Systems, Ltd., Hitachi Automotive Systems Americas, Inc. (together, "Hitachi"), DENSO Corp., DENSO International America, Inc. (together, "DENSO") (collectively, "Defendants") and unnamed co-conspirators, manufacturers and/or suppliers of Inverters (defined below) globally and in the United States, for engaging in a long-running conspiracy to unlawfully fix, raise, maintain and/or stabilize prices, rig bids for, and allocate the market and customers in the United States for Inverters. (defined below).
+1. This lawsuit is brought as a proposed class action against DENSO Corporation, DENSO International America, Inc., DENSO Automotive Deutschland GmbH (collectively, "DENSO" or "DENSO Defendants"), NGK Spark Plug Co.
+Ltd., NGK Spark Plugs (U.S.A.), Inc. (together, "NGK" or "NGK Defendants"), Robert Bosch GmbH and Robert Bosch LLC (together, "Bosch" or "Bosch Defendants") (collectively "Defendants"), and unnamed coconspirators, manufacturers and/or suppliers of Spark Plugs, Standard Oxygen Sensors, and Air Fuel Ratio Sensors (defined below) globally and in the United States, for engaging in a long-running conspiracy to unlawfully fix, artificially raise, maintain and/or stabilize prices, rig bids for, and allocate the market and customers in the United States for Spark Plugs, Standard Oxygen Sensors, and Air Fuel Ratio Sensors.
 According to the United States Department of Justice ("DOJ"), Defendants' conspiracy successfully targeted the long-struggling United States automotive industry, raising prices for car manufacturers and consumers alike.

-2. "Inverters" provide power to motors by converting direct current ("DC") electricity from a vehicle's battery to alternating current ("AC") electricity.

-3. Plaintiffs seek to represent all persons and entities who, during the period from and including January 1, 2000 through such time as the anti-competitive effects of Defendants' conduct ceased ("Class Period"), purchased or leased a new vehicle in the United States for personal use and not for resale which included one or more Inverter(s) as a component part, which were manufactured or sold by Defendants, any current or former subsidiary of Defendants or any co-conspirator of Defendants.

-4. Defendants manufacture, market, and/or sell Inverters throughout and into the United States.
-Defendants and their co-conspirators (as yet unknown) agreed, combined, and conspired to fix, raise, maintain and/or stabilize prices, rig bids, and allocate the market and customers in the United States for Inverters.
+- 2. "Spark Plugs" are located in the engine and deliver high electric voltage from the ignition system to the combustion chamber of an internal combustion engine. - 3.
+"Standard Oxygen Sensors" are located in the exhaust system and measure the amount of oxygen in the exhaust. - 4.
+"Air Fuel Ratio Sensors" are "wideband" oxygen sensors that enable more precise control of the air-to-fuel ratio injected into the engine.
+Air Fuel Ratio Sensors are therefore a type of Oxygen Sensors. - 5.
+Plaintiffs seek to represent all persons and entities who from at least as early as January 2000 through such time as the anticompetitive effects of the Defendants' conduct ceased ("Class Period") purchased or leased a new vehicle in the United States not for resale which included one or more Spark Plug(s), Standard Oxygen Sensor(s), or Air Fuel Ratio Sensor(s) as a component part, which were manufactured or sold by the Defendants, any current or former subsidiary of the Defendants, or any-co-conspirator of the Defendants. - 6.
+Defendants manufacture, market, and/or sell Spark Plugs, Standard Oxygen Sensors, and/or Air Fuel Ratio Sensors throughout and into the United States.
+Defendants, and their co-conspirators (as yet unknown), agreed, combined, and conspired to fix, raise, maintain and/or stabilize prices, rig bids and allocate the market and customers in the United States for Spark Plugs, Standard Oxygen Sensors, and Air Fuel Ratio Sensors.